 (Identify any requirements for fast-track scheduling or phased construction.)

-« »
+«First phase of construction will be to complete the construction of the new building; the second phase will be to demolish the existing building and to complete sitework. »

 § 1.1.6 The Owner’s anticipated Sustainable Objective for the Project: